-So, you’ve cycled the ambled hills of Southern France and pedaled your way along the American coastline and are looking for something a bit more challenging?
+So, you’ve cycled the rambling hills of Southern France and pedaled your way along the ins and outs of the American coastline and are looking for something a bit more challenging?
 These 6 cycling trails will have you plummeting down cliff edges, flying over potholes, and skidding around hairpin bends, all in the name of an adrenaline kick.

 1. “The Road of Death,” Bolivia

 2. Cancha Carrera, Chile

 Only advanced cyclists only should attempt Chile’s most challenging downhill trail, running down through the Andes over a tough mix of terrains.
 Loose rocks, zigzagging pathways, gaps to jump, and sharp turns – this trail circuit has all the necessary assets to challenge the ability and perseverance of the most experienced mountain bikers.
 If you can manage to take your eyes off the ground ahead, you’ll be rewarded with some incredible views unfolding over the vast Chilean mountain ranges.
 Take care to stay on track, though– the road is notoriously laced with tricky turn-offs, dead end streets, and blink-and-you’ll-miss-it signposts.
 Well, they aren’t going to make it easy for you, are they?